smashub/choco/choco/validation/README.md

 - `last_n`: only the last n chords are taken into account;
 - `first_n`: only the first n chords are considered.

-Within the `partitions/partition_name/test` folder, files the simplified according to the aforementioned strategies (i.e. `first_n` or `last_n`) have already been generated.\
+Within the `partitions/partition_name/test` folder, files simplified according to the aforementioned strategies (i.e. `first_n` or `last_n`) have already been generated.\
 In the same folder, you can also find the file `test_meta.csv`, which contains information concerning the creation of the validation files, such as the simplification strategy used, their name, and the path of both the original file